imneme/z80run/README.md

 ### Get the Dependencies

 Run `./download-deps.sh` to download the required header files from Andre Weissflog's Chips library.
-These are header-only libaries, so no special installation is required.
+These are header-only libraries, so no special installation is required.

 Or manually download:
 - `z80.h` from https://github.com/floooh/chips/blob/master/chips/z80.h